Review · Other Supplements

 What Sweat Miracle is, in one sentence.

-A 90-page digital guide to managing excessive sweating (hyperhidrosis) through diet, home remedies, and a DIY iontophoresis device, sold for $25 on ClickBank.
+A 90-page digital guide to managing hyperhidrosis through diet, home remedies, and a DIY iontophoresis device, sold for $25 on ClickBank with a 60-day refund window.

-The marketing positions it as a “miracle” discovered by a former sufferer.
-The actual content is a tidy compilation of standard advice — much of it also on the International Hyperhidrosis Society website — plus a few hands-on chapters that are genuinely useful if you haven’t done the research yourself.
+The marketing positions it as a “miracle” cure discovered by a former sufferer.
+The actual content is a compilation of standard advice you can find on the International Hyperhidrosis Society website, with a few practical chapters that are genuinely useful if you haven’t already done the research yourself.

 What you actually get